 The District will furnish the facilities when upgrading, constructing, or extending facilities required for providing service to a customer.
-Recovery of the cost for facilities is achieved partially through up-front payments from customers, referred to as contribution-in-aid-to-construction (CIAC), with the balance collected through rate-based revenues or special contract.
-Contracts are usually limited to large general service, large agricultural irrigation or industrial customers with loads requiring electrical capacity greater than 2,500 kVA.
+Recovery of the cost for facilities is achieved partially through up-front payments from customers, referred to as contribution-in-aid-to-construction (CIAC), with the balance collected through rate-based revenues or Special Contract.

 To establish the customer's CIAC, District staff will develop an estimate of the construction cost less any deductions approved by the District's Commission as a line extension credit (LEC) or shared development cost (SDC) allocations.
 Construction cost estimates include material, equipment, engineering, labor, travel time, permits, administration overheads, fringe benefits, service transformers and metering equipment.
 The District requires CIAC from the customer for all on-site primary distribution facilities installed for the exclusive benefit of the customer along with any share of the costs for off-site facilities determined by the District to be assignable to the customer.
 On-site refers to a parcel, sub-division, farm or complex.
 The costs of Core Electric System (CES) facilities including transmission stations and lines, substations, feeders, subfeeders, circuit breakers, switches, capacitors, voltage regulators and SCADA (remote control and monitoring) equipment are typically not directly attributable to a single development or customer unless: (1) the customer is served under the large agricultural irrigation rate class; (2) the customer meets the District's criteria for classification as an Electricity Intensive Load (EIL); (3) the customer electrical capacity requirement is greater than 2,500 kVA; and/or (4) the customer requires dedicated, multiple, and/or diverse substations or distribution feeders.
 See paragraphs below for special conditions pertaining to: New Large Service, EIL Service and Large Agricultural Irrigation.
-Costs not recovered through CIAC for CES facilities are included in the District's overall electric rates or at the District's discretion may be recovered through a special contract.
+Costs not recovered through CIAC for CES facilities are included in the District's overall electric rates or at the District's discretion may be recovered through a Special Contract.
 Lines along public rights-of-way that conform to the District's long term planning may be considered as CES sub-feeders and excluded from the CIAC.